๐Ÿ›ก๏ธImmunobiology

 1. Which two stages involve active V(D)J recombination, and what gene segments are being rearranged at each?

 2. A B cell strongly binds a self-antigen in the bone marrow.
-What are the two possible fates for this cell, and what is this tolerance mechanism called?
+What are the possible fates for this cell, and what is this tolerance mechanism called?

-3. Compare the functions of plasma cells and memory B cells—how do their roles differ in a primary versus secondary immune response?
+3. Compare the functions of plasma cells and memory B cells.
+How do their roles differ in a primary versus secondary immune response?

 4. What molecular event distinguishes a pre-B cell from a pro-B cell, and why is this checkpoint critical for further development?